acmeguy/django-kickstart/README.md

 django-kickstart
 ================

-An attempt to create a private django kickstart, please view this as "learn by doing" exercise rather than a viable option for anyone other than me.
+An attempt to create a private django based kickstart, please view this as "learn by doing" exercise rather than a viable option for anyone other than me.
 This project includes my favorite django modules making it my ideal starting point for elaborate web application projects.